-Our kitchen is headed up by Chris Slaughter and Skye Bond, and focuses on simple European country-style cooking to give our guests a country-pub-in-the-city feeling.
+Our kitchen is headed up by Chris Slaughter and Skye Bond, and focuses on simple, British, country-style cooking to give our guests a country-pub-in-the-city feeling.
 We offer dinner every night of the week and lunch on Saturdays and Sundays.
 On Sundays we have a special Sunday roast menu in addition to our weeknight food menu.
 Due to popularity on Sundays pre-bookings are highly recommended.
-However we always do our best to accommodate walk-ins whenever possible.
+However, we always do our best to accommodate walk-ins whenever possible.

-We do beer and food matchings for £75 for two people.
-Each session lasts one hour and is held by our beer expert and Imbibe's Pub Personality of the Year, Durham Atkinson.
+We offer beer and food matchings for £75 for two people.
+Each session lasts one hour and is held by our beer expert – and Imbibe's Pub Personality of the Year – Durham Atkinson.